 When does the Champions League start?

-The 2020-2021 season has started differently due to the COVID-19 pandemic, which affected leagues around the globe, with the Group Stage kicking off in October 2020.
+The 2020-2021 season has started differently due to the COVID-19 pandemic, which affected leagues around the globe, with the Round of 16 just recently announced.
 Here are the upcoming Champions League matches:

 When is the Champions League Final?